DanC2001/MTRX2700-ThuG6/Minutes/Template.md

    * Make sure no trout or children are present
    * Use both hands
    * Always have a towel nearby in case of messes

+## Paragrahs
+when writing in multiple lines you need to have a blank line like this

+tada new paragragh

+however if you need a newline add two spaces at teh end of the lines
+tada